Mathématique: Chapter 40

 “Blue,” Young said.

-“See, gorgeous, that’s how it’s done,” Vala said, twisting to look at Rush again.
+“See, gorgeous, that’s how it’s done.”
+Vala twirled back to Rush.
 “Just pick one.”

 Rush rolled his eyes.
 “I recommend you perform your own cost/benefit analysis and come to your own decision.”